-Multiple homes on fire after plane crashes into New Jersey neighborhood
+Multiple homes catch fire after plane crashes into New Jersey neighborhood

-COLONIA, New Jersey (WABC) -- There are reports of multiples homes on fire after a plane crashed into a house in a neighborhood in Colonia.

-Officials say a Cessna 414 crashed into a home at 11 a.m. on Berkley and Princeton avenues.
+Officials say a small plane was flying low before it crashed into a home at 11 a.m. on Berkley and Princeton avenues in Colonia.

-The number of people on the plane and their conditions are not yet known.
+Authorities say no one was inside the house that was struck, but flames quickly spread to a nearby home where a woman was inside.
+She escaped without injury, but the house was damaged.

+Some are speculating if weather may have played a role in the crash.

+"So to have a low ceiling really isn't a problem for an aircraft unless you're already have trouble," Meteorologist Sam Champion said.
+"As far as the winds go, we're seeing winds in that area about 9 mph at the time -- again the ceiling was 500 feet, temperatures weren't an issue and there was light mist and drizzle there as well."

-The FAA is heading to the scene to investigation.
-The National Transportation Safety Board also will investigate and will determine probable cause of the accident
+The FAA and The National Transportation Safety Board are investigating the crash.

 ----------